 This dog’s ear has a scabies infestation.
 The skin is very sore, thickened and very itchy.

-- The demodex mites lives in the hair follicles, often causing the hair to fall out and bald patches to form.
+- The demodex mites lives in the hair follicles, too many will cause the hair to fall out and bald patches to form.

 - Generally, it is not an itchy condition, which is where it differs from Scabies.
-However, if the skin becomes infected, your dog may become itchy.
+However, if the skin becomes infected, your dog may become uncomfortable.

-- It commonly occurs around the eyes and mouth, giving dogs the appearance of wearing ‘spectacles’!
+- It commonly occurs around the eyes and mouth, sometimes giving dogs the appearance of wearing ‘spectacles’!

-- It can be treated by either veterinary spot-on treatments or by bathing in a special wash.
-Vets will often use both as they can be difficult to treat.
+- It can be treated by either veterinary spot-on treatments, by tablets or by bathing in a special wash.
+Sometimes a combination is needed to fully clear the infestation..

 - Adult dogs which develop demodex will need investigating for underlying diseases.

-- Bull Terrier breeds seem to be particularly susceptible to demodex infestations.
+- Bull breeds seem to be particularly susceptible to demodex infestations.

 The Demodex mite is easily distinguishable under a microscope by it’s cigar shaped body